cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 material for the AKE from the Envelope.
 This function raises an error if the private seed cannot be used for recovering authentication material from the input envelope.
+- Ne: The size of the envelope, which may vary between mechanisms.

 The key recovery mechanism MUST return an error when trying to recover authentication material from an envelope with a private seed that was not used